 And thus, the first riot on The Ave that week began at approximately 9 p.m. that night, when a random young man kicked over a trash can at the intersection of Northeast 42nd Street and The Ave.
 According to witnesses, police officers standing nearby quickly grabbed and handcuffed him.
-His girlfriend then objected, yelling at the officers and pleading for bystanders to intervene.
+His girlfriend then objected, screaming at the officers and pleading for bystanders to intervene.
 When the cops grabbed her next, another bystander punched one of the cops, Officer Mike Bolger, in the jaw, and the scuffle quickly escalated into a riot.
 Spectators began throwing everything they could get their hands on.
 Bricks struck two other officers, Marvin Queen and Thomas Grabicki, and a stray object shattered the window of the Coffee Corral, a popular hippie hangout on the southeast corner of that intersection.

 By 9:30 p.m., the crowd of rioters had grown to roughly 150.
 Witnesses later noted that many in the crowd had also been present at the Alki fracas.
 More police soon arrived, along with a local TV news crew, but by 10:15 p.m. the rioters had drifted away and the police withdrew.
 All in all that night, seven rioters were arrested and three police officers were injured.

 The next day, August 12, the U District was buzzing with news of the previous night’s incident.
 While The Ave was quiet that night, and the police then kept a low profile, the following night would be a different story entirely.

 While the riot on August 11 may have been politically motivated — some attributed it to the antiwar activists who were a regular part of the Ave scene at the time — the rest of the week’s rioting was clearly the initiative of restless teenagers from across the city coming to the U District strictly for kicks, lured by news of Monday’s incident.
-The most intense and destructive of the riots occurred on the nights of August 13 and 14 — and most regular U District denizens who witnessed the riots later claimed they did not recognize most of the participants on those nights.
+The most intense and destructive of the riots would occur on the nights of August 13 and 14 — and most regular U District denizens who witnessed the riots later claimed they did not recognize most of the participants on those nights.